 What Wart Treatment Options Are Available?

-Houston dermatologists like Dr. Perri have several wart treatment options available at their disposal.
-One of your first wart treatment options may be an over-the-counter solution like Compound W. Its main ingredient is salicylic acid and can be purchased at many Houston area pharmacies.
-While it may be effective, Compound W can take up to 3 months to work, so many Houston area patients choose to see Dr. Perri for faster-acting wart treatment options.
+Dermatologists like Dr. Perri have several wart treatment options available at their disposal.
+One of your first wart treatment options may be an over-the-counter solution like Compound W. Its main ingredient is salicylic acid and can be purchased at many pharmacies.
+While it may be effective, Compound W can take up to 3 months to work, so many patients choose to see Dr. Perri for faster-acting wart treatment options.

 Cryotherapy, or cryosurgery as it is sometimes called, is a common wart treatment option.
 With cryotherapy, your wart is frozen off by spraying liquid nitrogen directly onto the wart.
 This procedure may need to be repeated in 2 to 4 weeks to remove the wart completely or for resistant warts patient may need to follow up monthly.

 I Have a Wart!
 What Do I Need to Do?

 If you have found a wart on your body, make sure you are following careful handwashing procedures and the other wart spreading prevention tips mentioned in this blog post.
 The postponement of treatment may lead to the unnecessary spreading of more warts to different areas of your body, as well as to other people.